CrunchyData/postgres-operator/docs/content/quickstart/_index.md

 kubectl delete namespace pgo
 ```

-#### Get the PostgreSQL Operator Installer Manifest
+#### Get the Postgres Operator Installer Manifest

-You will need to download the PostgreSQL Operator Installer manifest to your environment, which you can do with the following command:
+You will need to download the Postgres Operator Installer manifest to your environment, which you can do with the following command:

 ```
 curl https://raw.githubusercontent.com/CrunchyData/postgres-operator/v{{< param operatorVersion >}}/installers/kubectl/postgres-operator.yml > postgres-operator.yml
 ```

-#### Configure the PostgreSQL Operator Installer
+#### Configure the Postgres Operator Installer

 There are many [configuration parameters]({{< relref "/installation/configuration.md">}}) to help you fine tune your installation, but there are a few that you may want to change to get the PostgreSQL Operator to run in your environment.
 Open up the `postgres-operator.yml` file and edit a few variables.